erszcz/euc-2014/README.md

 I successfully tested the environment with versions 4.3.10 and 1.5.3 on MacOS X, and with 4.3.12 and 1.6.3 on Ubuntu 13.10.
 Please note that _there are unresolved issues_ when using older versions!
+I guess VirtualBox 4.3.x and Vagrant 1.5.y should suffice.

 We will use a set of up to 4 virtual machines for the tutorial: two will be used for load generation and two will be our system under test.